DataDog/chef-datadog/README.md

 ### Agent v5 transitions

-Note that there are Agent v6 counterparts to several well known Agent v5 attributes (code [here](https://github.com/DataDog/chef-datadog/blob/master/attributes/default.rb#L31-L75))

 #### Upgrade from Agent v5 to Agent v6

-To upgrade from an already installed Agent 5 to Agent 6, you'll have to set the `agent6_package_action` to `upgrade` and we recommend to pin to a specific version:
+To upgrade from an already installed Agent v5 to Agent v6, you'll have to set the `agent6_package_action` to `upgrade` and we recommend to pin to a specific version:

 ```ruby
   default_attributes(